 This post explains how to set up URL tagging using UTM parameters and provides an overview of the different uses of URL tagging for marketing attribution.

-Most marketers already understand how they can identify particular referral sources in Google Analytics, but tagging URLs using UTM codes takes this data to an advanced level and can isolate visitors referred from specific campaigns (specific email campaigns, for example) to better understand their behaviour and build more specific audience lists to boost the performance of any ongoing paid media activity.
+Most marketers already understand how they can identify particular referral sources in Google Analytics, but tagging URLs using UTM codes takes this data to an advanced level by isolating visitors referred from specific campaigns (specific email campaigns, for example) to better understand their behaviour and build more specific audience lists to boost the performance of any ongoing paid media activity.

 What are UTM Codes?

 “UTM” stands for “Urchin tracking module.”
 UTM codes are added to the end of regular URL’s and are designed to tell Google Analytics (and other analytics tools) a little bit more information about each link and which marketing campaign it relates to.

 A type of URL tagging, using UTM codes ensure your destination URLs are labelled with specific campaign names when they’re reported in Google Analytics.
 Put simply, this enables you to break down traffic that’s usually only reported by its source and attribute it to individual emails or paid search campaigns that you’re running.

 The section of the URL following the ? symbol below is a sample of what a UTM code looks like:

 Tagging URLs helps prove the value of online campaigns in which you’re attempting to drive traffic to your site, particularly if you have goals set up in Google Analytics, as it will report on each specific campaign’s conversion metrics.

 For example, you can use UTM variables within links you post on social media to track how much traffic you receive from each post you publish.
 You could also use UTM variables to track specific links such as the link to your website from your your Twitter bio.
 URL tagging can also allow you to gain a greater understanding of the overall performance of each PPC campaign you’re running.

 In order to correctly structure your UTM codes you firstly need to understand what each parameter means: